 Is this a chocolate buttercream recipe?

-I shied away from calling it a chocolate buttercream recipe, only because I get weird about semantics.
-It’s really a hybrid of a cream cheese frosting and a simple buttercream AKA American buttercream.
+I shied away from calling it a chocolate buttercream recipe, only because I get weird about definitions.
+It’s really a hybrid of cream cheese frosting and a simple buttercream AKA American buttercream.
+Yet, I don’t think it qualifies as a chocolate cream cheese frosting because you can’t even taste the cream cheese.

 In my opinion, it behaves far more like a buttercream than a cream cheese frosting.